valentinesamuel/ghanzu/README.md

 ## Basic Structure
 1. Home Page

-## Maintained Pages
-1. Home Page
+2. User-Card Page

 The home page contains the basic details of the company.
 These include:
+ * The Github username of the user
- * About
+ * The search field

- * Company Mission
+The user-card page contains the information about the queried username.
+These include:
- * Company vision
+ * The username
- * Newsletter subscription section
- * Showcase Cover
+ * The location
- * Testimonial Section
+ * The repositories
+ * The hireable status
- * Footer
+ * The profile picture

 ## Additional Challenges

-Styling the forms has been very difficult because i had recently started learning flex.
+Manipulating the DOM with javascript is a bit tedious work.

 ## Final thoughts

-This project was not easy at all s.
+This project was not easy but i am determined to finish this project.

 > *"If you really look closely, most overnight successes took a long time."* - ***Steve Jobs***